 Exit and restart the application.

-The second

-Go in and configure it manually.
+Second Method: Go in and configure it manually.
 If you are comfortable in making changes to files and saving your work, this will represent no problem either.

 Step 1 – Backup up the APP.CONFIG file so that you can start over if needed.